jdfrens/ciat/README.txt

   ====
   5

 By default, test files should be named with a <code>.ciat</code> extension.
-Contents must be
-ordered: description, source input, expected target code, expected execution output.
+Contents must be ordered: description, source input, expected target code, expected execution output.
 For more information about test files, see the documentation for CIAT::Suite.

 == REQUIREMENTS:

 * Pronounce "CIAT" as "dog".
 * Must have +diff+ executable.
 * You have to provide your own target-code executors (e.g., +parrot+ for the Parrot Virtual Machine, +spim+ for MIPS emulation, etc.)

 == INSTALL:

 * Install +diff+.
+* Install Ruby and Ruby Gems.
+* <code>gem sources -a http://gems.github.com</code> (only needed once)
 * <code>sudo gem install jdfrens-ciat</code>